expo/expo/docs/pages/versions/v46.0.0/sdk/camera.md

 <PlatformsSection android ios web />

-> 💡 Android devices can use one of two available Camera APIs: you can opt-in to using [`Camera2`](https://developer.android.com/reference/android/hardware/camera2/package-summary) with the `useCamera2Api` prop.
+> **info** Android devices can use one of two available Camera APIs: you can opt-in to using [`Camera2`](https://developer.android.com/reference/android/hardware/camera2/package-summary) with the `useCamera2Api` prop.

 ## Installation